MLB, Clubs Plan To Address Minor League Pay Impacted By Coronavirus Halt

 According to league officials, MLB is trying to iron out issues with the Major League Baseball Players Association regarding major leaguers before turning its attention to minor leaguers and their pay.

-Some teams have taken steps individually.
+Some teams have already taken steps individually to pay their minor leaguers.
 BA correspondent Marc Topkin reported the Rays will continue to pay minor leaguers the $400 a week per diem they normally receive during camp.
-The Mets also confirmed to BA they will continue to pay minor leaguers the allowances they normally receive during spring training.
+The Mets confirmed to BA they will continue to pay minor leaguers the allowances they normally receive during spring training.
 Dodgers president of baseball operations Andrew Friedman told BA the Dodgers are doing the same.

 A Red Sox spokesperson told BA the team is currently paying its minor leaguers their spring training allowances through March 19 and is having ongoing discussions about what steps they will take after that date.
-The Marlins informed BA that their minor leaguers are receiving their spring training stipends through the duration of scheduled spring training.
-The Padres also confirmed they will pay all of their minor leaguers their spring training per diems through April 8, the originally scheduled end of minor league spring training.
+Indians team officials informed BA they are giving their minor leaguers $400 per week for the next two weeks.
 The Cardinals announced on Twitter they will honor their daily per diem for their minor league players.
-Indians team officials informed BA they are giving their minor leaguers $400 per week for the next two weeks.
-The Tigers announced in a statement they will be paying their minor league players who were in camp the remainder of their spring training allowances.

-Two other clubs contacted by BA said they are currently in the process of planning measures to compensate their minor leaguers, although formal plans have yet to be established.
+Spokesmen for the Angels and Cubs told BA they are currently in the process of planning measures to compensate their minor leaguers, although formal plans have yet to be established.